VidCruiter Logo

 Job dissatisfaction

-Loss of Focus & Memory
+Fuzzy Focus & Memory

 When we’re tired, we tend to make more mistakes.
-Our memory gets hazy.
-Applicants blur together, and we can’t remember important interview details.
-This becomes problematic when trying to collaborate with colleagues, especially hiring managers.
+Our memory gets hazy, which can develop into chronic work stress.
+Applicants blur together, and we struggle to remember important interview details.

 Lowered Expectations

 If you’re overtired, you might unnecessarily (and usually unconsciously) lower your expectations—in your work and of candidates.
-This typically derives from a desire to finish your many rounds of interviews quickly so you can extend a job offer.
-Smart recruiters know speed of hire should never come at a cost of quality.
-This can result in high turnover.
-But still, part of you just wants to get it over with already.
-Overtiredness leads to this kind of bad attitude and reactivity.
+This typically derives from a desire to finish your many rounds of video interviews quickly so you can extend a job offer.

 An Unfair Candidate Experience

-The person you interview at 9:00 a.m. is more likely to have a better experience than the candidate you interview at 4:00 p.m. when you’re running out of steam and keen to call it a day.
+The candidate you interview at 9:00 a.m. is more likely to have a better experience than the one you interview at 4:00 p.m. when you’re running out of steam and keen to call it a day.
 The interviewees simply don’t get the same level of attention because of interview fatigue.
-Equal opportunity employers are actively trying to minimize hiring bias, but fatigue can get in the way of this objective.
-It can negatively influence your decision making and unintentionally create a poor candidate experience.

 Unfair candidate experience

-Lose Top Talent
+A Loss of Top Talent

 If you come across as tired, disinterested, or distracted during job interviews (in-person or digital), you risk losing top talent.
 When interviewees pick up on your lack of enthusiasm, they often start mirroring your lack of interest.
-They may shorten their interview responses, and become less interested in the position.
-Your top pick may decide they don’t want the job, even if they’re offered it.

-The bottom line is that you don’t want to be fatigued, stressed out, or otherwise in a poor state of mind when hiring.
 You’ve tried to shift this negative energy, but it feels stuck.
-Whether you’re recruiting online, in-person, or some combination, how can you achieve a better headspace when there are so many people to interview?
+Whether you’re recruiting online, in-person, or some combination—how can you achieve a better headspace when there are so many people to interview?

 For improved energy levels, you already know you should get enough sleep, take breaks when you need them, and clean up your diet.
-We’re not suggesting you add daily meditation or a rigorous yoga practice to your schedule either.
-Although all these things can be very helpful, there’s one action you can take that can overcome interview fatigue ASAP.g.

 The Secret?
 Pre-Recorded Video Interviews.